NightSky71/Elemental-Words/README.md

 <h2>Closing Thoughts</h2>

 Overall I'm pretty happy with the solution it's fairly readable and can cope with many different conditions.
-I think the recursion works quite well here and keeps the solution readable and tidy.

 There is a potential optimisation that can be made with substrings that crop up more than once.
 - For example the elmental words that make up `ack` in `snack` will be calculated twice.